How to Prepare an Ableton Live Session for a Mix Engineer

 2. Remove any tracks from the session you are no longer using.

-3. Name all your tracks in a way that is descriptive and logical.
+4. Name all your tracks in a way that is descriptive and logical.
 (Kick, Snare, Bass, ect.)

-4. Double check all the timing of rhythm based instruments and sounds.
+5. Double check all the timing of rhythm based instruments and sounds.
 Quantize and fix anything that is out of time, or slightly off.

-5. Make an audio version of any software midi instrument that you are using.
+6. Make an audio version of any software midi instrument that you are using.
 The mix engineer may not have the same software instruments as you.
 You can preserve the midi tracks for the mix engineer which may provide some editing options for them if necessary and if they happen to have the same instrument.

-3. Name all your tracks in a way that is descriptive and logical.
+6. Name all your tracks in a way that is descriptive and logical.
 (Kick, Snare, Bass, ect.)

-4. Double check all the timing of rhythm based instruments and sounds.
+7. Double check all the timing of rhythm based instruments and sounds.
 Quantize and fix anything that is out of time, or slightly off.

-5. Make an audio version of any software midi instrument that you are using.
+8. Make an audio version of any software midi instrument that you are using.

-Now technically if you complete those above seven steps, a mix engineer can take it from there, but if you want to save yourself some money, file size, and headache for the mix engineer, you might want to run all the exported stems through a tool called StereoMonoizer from a company called “soundizer”.
+Now technically if you complete those above seven steps, a mix engineer can take it from there, but if you want to save yourself some money, file size, and headache for the mix engineer, you might want to run all the exported tracks and stems through a tool called StereoMonoizer from a company called “Soundizer”.
 What this tool does is analyze all the files in one batch and determine if any of the “stereo” files that Ableton exported are actually mono (Unfortunately Ableton Live exports everything as a stereo file no matter what).
-It will then go through and convert the files that don’t actually contain stereo content to mono almost instantly, saving the mix engineer tons of time, and thus you money if they bill by the hour for editing.
+StereoMonoizer will then go through and convert the files that don’t actually contain stereo content to mono almost instantly, saving the mix engineer tons of time, and thus you money if they bill by the hour for editing.

 If you are looking for the clarity, depth and width of a professional mix, contact me with your project details to get a price quote.